 I’d say, you can see the main sights in 2-3 hours if you take your time.
 Add an extra hour for the museum.

 Where to stay in Basel?

-If you have a bit more cash to burn and looking for unique, swanky and luxurious rooms with Rhine River views, then try the East-West Riverside Hotel Basel.
-Looking for a bit more style and designer elements, then the Hotel D – Design Hotel might be perfect for you.
+If you have a bit more cash to burn and you’re looking for unique, swanky, and luxurious rooms with Rhine River views, then try the East-West Riverside Hotel Basel.
+Looking for a bit more style and design elements, then the Hotel D – Design Hotel might be perfect for you.

 More than one day in Basel

 If you have more than 24 hours in Basel, well done!
 There are so many museums to explore, you can walk along the Rhine river or take a day trip to explore nearby German Freiburg or Colmar and Strasbourg in France.